FSW SOLUTION: CHOOSE THE BEST OPTION

 Dedicated machine, robot or FSW head for CNC machine?

-You are interested in friction stir welding technology but are not sure how best to invest in it, you are at the right place!
-Let’s deal point by point with the different characteristics to take into account when choosing a FSW solution.
+You are interested in friction stir welding technology but not sure how best to invest in it, you are at the right place!
+Let’s review step by step the different characteristics to take into account when choosing a FSW solution.

 Let’s get started!

 FRICTION STIR WELDING : INVESTMENT COST

-Without a doubt, price is a very important criterium that must be taken into account when choosing the FSW solution that best suits your needs.
-Sometimes it is thought that price is intimately linked to quality, that is: the more expensive a product is, the better it is.
+Without a doubt, price is a very important criterion that must be considered account when choosing the FSW solution that best suits your needs.
+We sometimes think that price is intimately linked to quality, that is: the more expensive a product is, the better it is.
 However, this idea could not be further from reality.
 Let’s see why:

-When we talk about special FSW machines the price can vary considerably.
-From 600,000 euros we can obtain an FSW machine that allows us to weld 2 meters long.
+When we talk about dedicated FSW machines the price can vary considerably.
+Starting at 600,000 euros we can obtain an FSW machine that allows us to weld 2 meters long.
 However, if we need to weld a longer length, this price will be increased.
 For example, if we need to weld more than 10 meters, the investment would amount to 2 million euros.
 But why such a high price?
-The answer is simple: FSW special machines are produced as a single unit (without using mass production principle).
+The answer is simple: FSW dedicated machines are produced as a single unit (without using mass production principle).

 As for the robot, we must go piece by piece.
 The robotic arm is mass produced and therefore its price is reduced (about 100,000 euros).
 Nevertheless, this arm cannot perform FSW welding on its own: an FSW head must be attached to it, it must be integrated through barriers and the entire software environment must be developed.
 All this, produced in a unitary way, is what will cause a FSW robotic workstation to increase its price, reaching 400,000 euros.

-The Stirweld solution consists of adding an FSW head to a machining center, which greatly reduces the cost of investment from the outset.
-But also, this FSW head is mass produced.
+The Stirweld solution consists of adding an FSW head to a machining CNC center, which greatly reduces the cost of investment from the outset.
+Futhermore, this FSW head is mass produced.
 For this reason, the cost of the Stirweld FSW head is less than 100,000 euros, a much more advantageous price than the other FSW solutions.

 FSW WELDING THICKNESS